HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1. When naming a variable based on a name query, the execution stack will traverse the previous stack frame upwards to find the first matching temporary variable;
 1. If not found, start from the parent element of the vDOM element position corresponding to the current stack frame, and search for the corresponding static named variable in the ancestor element node.

-#### 2.5.2) `update` tag
+#### 2.5.2) `update` Tag

-The `update` tag defines an action element that performs a data update operation that modifies a destination data using a source data.
-The target data should be mutable data or a native entity data on which an update action can be performed, such as an array, a tuple, an object, or a specific data item of an array, tuple or object, a collection or a The target document location (i.e. a collection of elements).
+ `update` tag defines an action element that performs a data update operation that modifies a destination data using a source data.
+The target data should be mutable data or a native entity data on which an update action can be performed, such as an array, a tuple, an object, or a specific data item of an array, tuple or object, a collection or a target document location (i.e. a collection of elements).

 This tag supports the following attributes:

-1. The `on` attribute is used to specify the array, tuple, object, collection or target document location to be modified, that is, the target data.
+1. `on` attribute is used to specify the array, tuple, object, collection or target document location to be modified, that is, the target data.
-1. The `at` attribute specifies the specific location to modify on the target data, such as key name, index value, etc., which is called the destination position.
+1. `at` attribute specifies the specific location to modify on the target data, such as key name, index value, etc., which is called the destination position.
 The data of the target data at the target position is called ultimate data.
 When the data to be modified is the target data itself, this attribute is not specified, and the final data is the target data itself.
-1. The `to` attribute specifies a specific modification action (action), which can take one of the following values:
+1. `to` attribute specifies a specific modification action, which can take one of the following values:
     - `displace`: Indicates that the data at the entire replacement target position is the default action.
     - `append`: means to perform an append operation in the target data or target location; the final data must be an array or target document location.
     - `prepend`: Indicates that the prepend operation is performed in the target data or the target location; the final data must be an array or the target document location.
-    - `insertBefore`: Indicates inserting a data before the target data or target position; the final data must be an array or target document position.
+    - `insertBefore`: Indicate inserting a data before the target data or target position; the final data must be an array or target document position.
     - `insertAfter`: means to insert a data after the target data or the target position; the final data must be an array or the target document position.
-    - `add`: When the final data is an array or the target document location, it is equivalent to the `append` operation.
+    - `add`: When the final data is an array or the target document location, it is equivalent to `append` operation.
 When the final data is a collection, adds the source data to the given collection.
     - `remove`: When the final data is an array or the target document position, it means to remove the data at the target position.
 When the final data is a collection, it means to remove a data item that matches the source data from the collection.
-    - `overwrite`: Indicates that an object or collection overwrite operation is performed on the target data or target location.
-When the final data is an object, the source data must be an object; this action will replace the key-value pair with the same key name in the final data object with the key-value pair in the source data.
+    - `overwrite`: Indicate that an object or collection overwrite operation is performed on the target data or target location.
+When the final data is an object, the source data must be an object.
+This action will replace the key-value pair with the same key name in the final data object with the key-value pair in the source data.
 When the final data is a collection, the final data must be a collection of objects based on unique key values.
 The source data can be a single object or a linear container (array, tuple or collection).
 This action will overwrite the matching source data in the final data Item object.
-    - `merge` or `unite`: Indicates to perform the merge operation of objects or collections on the target data or target location.
+    - `merge` or `unite`: Indicate to perform the merge operation of objects or collections on the target data or target location.
 When the final data is an object, the source data must be an object; the merged final data (object) contains the original key-value pairs and the key-value pairs in the source data, and for duplicate key names, replace them with the values in the source data.
 When the final data is a collection, the source data must be a linear container (array, tuple or collection), this action will merge the data items in the source data (array, tuple or collection) into the final data (collection), when When a uniqueness condition conflicts, the source data is used instead.
-    - `intersect`: Indicates to perform the intersection operation of the object or collection on the target data or target position.
+    - `intersect`: Indicate to perform the intersection operation of the object or collection on the target data or target position.
 When the final data is an object, the source data must be an object; only key-value pairs corresponding to keys that exist in both the final data and the source data are kept in the final data (object) after operation, and other key-value pairs are removed.
 When the final data is a set, the source data must be a linear container (array, tuple, or set); the action will only keep in the final data items that exist in both the final set and the source data (determined using the uniqueness condition of the set ).
-    - `subtract`: Indicates to perform the subtraction operation of the object or set on the target data or target position.
+    - `subtract`: Indicate to perform the subtraction operation of the object or set on the target data or target position.
 When the final data is an object, the source data must be an object; the key-value pair corresponding to the key existing in the source data is removed from the final data (object) after the operation.
 When the final data is a collection, the source data can be a linear container (array, tuple or collection); this action will remove the data items determined by the source data according to the uniqueness condition of the collection in the final data.
-    - `xor`: Indicates the OR operation of an object or collection on the target data or target location.
+    - `xor`: Indicate the OR operation of an object or collection on the target data or target location.
 When the final data is an object, the source data must be an object; the final data (object) after the operation retains key-value pairs corresponding to keys that only exist in the final data or the source data.
 When the final data is a set, the source data must be a linear container (array, tuple, or set); this action is equivalent to finding the difference between the union and the intersection.
-1. The `from` attribute specifies the external data source for modifying the operation source data, such as URL; at this time, use the `with` attribute to specify the request parameters, and use the `via` attribute to specify the request method.
+1. `from` attribute specifies the external data source for modifying the operation source data, such as URL; at this time, use `with` attribute to specify the request parameters, and use `via` attribute to specify the request method.
-1. When the `from` attribute is not defined, the `with` attribute specifies the source data used by the modification operation; when the `from` attribute is defined, the `with` attribute specifies the request parameters.
+1. When `from` attribute is not defined, `with` attribute specifies the source data used by the modification operation; when `from` attribute is defined, `with` attribute specifies the request parameters.
-1. The `via` attribute specifies the method of obtaining the external data source, such as `GET`, `POST`, etc., and is only valid when `from` is specified.
+1. `via` attribute specifies the method of obtaining the external data source, such as `GET`, `POST`, etc., and is only valid when `from` is specified.

 When specifying the source data, when the source data must be a linear container (array, tuple or set), a single data can also be treated as an array containing only one member to facilitate programming.

-When specifying the source data, in addition to the `with` attribute and the `from` attribute, we can also use the content data of the `update` element.
+When specifying the source data, in addition to `with` attribute and `from` attribute, we can also use the content data of `update` element.
 The priorities of the three source data specification methods are:

-1. When the `from` attribute is specified, it will try to get data from the specified external resource synchronously.
-In this case, the `with` attribute value is used to specify the request parameters; when the synchronous request fails (note: an exception may be thrown at this time), if there is content defined, the content data will be used as the source data.
+1. When `from` attribute is specified, it will try to get data from the specified external resource synchronously.
+In this case, `with` attribute value is used to specify the request parameters; when the synchronous request fails (note: an exception may be thrown at this time), if there is content defined, the content data will be used as the source data.
-1. When the `from` attribute is not specified, if the `with` attribute is defined, the value of the `with` attribute will be used as the source data first, and the content will be ignored in this case; if the `with` attribute is not defined but the content is defined, then Use content as source data; throw `NoData` exception if neither is defined.
+1. When `from` attribute is not specified, if `with` attribute is defined, the value of `with` attribute will be used as the source data first.
+And the content will be ignored in this case.
+If `with` attribute is not defined but the content is defined, then use content as source data and throw `NoData` exception if neither is defined.

-When executed successfully, the result data of the `update` element is the modified target data.
+When executed successfully, the result data of `update` element is the modified target data.

-##### 2.5.2.1) Specify target location
+##### 2.5.2.1) Specify Target Location

 For the following document snippet: